petrosagg/papagal/README.md

 * You can mark a notification as unread to leave it for later
 * Language specific code highlighting.
 Now you can start your block with \`\`\`javascript
 * Mention indicators include mention count
+* Ability to filter flows in the sidebar
+* Mention counter in favicon

 ## Enhancements: